mathworks-ref-arch/matlab-on-aws-win/releases/R2021b/README.md

 # Additional Information

+## CloudWatch Logs
+CloudWatch logs enables you to access logs from all the resources in your stack in a single place.
+To use CloudWatch logs, launch the stack with the feature "Configure cloudwatch logging for the MATLAB instance" enabled.
+Once the stack deployment is complete, you can access your logs in the "Outputs" of the stack by clicking the link next to "CloudWatchLogs".
+Note that if you delete the stack, the CloudWatch log group is also deleted.
+For more information, see [What is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).

 ## Delete Your Cloud Resources

 Once you have finished using your stack, it is recommended that you delete all resources to avoid incurring further cost.
 To delete the stack, do the following: